 When you edit the Management Structure, you can review and make changes to the Organisational Chart.

-To add a new person or delete a person from the chart, simply right click on the person you want to make changes to.
+To edit the job titles, add a new person or delete a person from the chart, or edit role responsibilities, simply click on the chart and the Edit Organisational Chart dialogue box will pop.
+When your edits are complete press OK.